Fazal Ali Qureshi: Deobandi school

-There are conflicting accounts from the shaikh's biography about his following the Deobandi branch of the Hanafi school of thought.
-Many of his followers follow this school and claim that the shaikh himself followed it.
-But there are others who claim that the shaikh never followed the Deobandi school, rather merely visited the Deoband Islamic school for preaching Islam and Naqshbandi tariqa.
-This difference of opinion is even evident in the immediate family of Pir Qureshi, where some of his grandsons follow the Deobandi school while others follow the shaykh himself and do not affiliate to the Deoband.
+The sheikh' biography states that he followed deobandi branch of the Hanafi school of thought, a view also held by his followers.

 Shaykh Pir Qureshi and scholars of Deoband

 Mawlana Abdul Malik writes in Tajalliyat that once the shaykh was in madrasah of Deoband, and at the time of Zuhr prayer, Qari Muhammad Tayyab came to lead the congregation.
 He had covered his head with a cap.
 After the prayer, the Shaykh said "Lack of following the great Sunnah even in the center of learning?", pointing to the lack of following the Sunnah of Amama (turban) during prayer.
 At this, Qari sahib asked someone to bring the Amama and put it near the place of Imam, so whoever would lead the congregation, would take that and place it on the head.

 In the same book, Mawlana Siddiqi narrates that the mentioned scholar Qari Muhammad Tayyab was indeed too happy to see the shaykh and invited him at his home for food.
 Pir Qureshi accepted it and visited him.
 When the shaykh was leaving from his home, Qari Tayyab, out of pleasure and deep respect, helped the shaykh put on his shoes.

 Another famous Deobandi scholar, Syed Ata Ullah Shah Bukhari was also devoted to the shaykh.
 Once he was traveling and passed near the village of shaykh and visited him.
 Pir Qureshi was ploughing his farm at the time.
 When Syed Bukhari met him and requested for praying for him, the shaykh taught him the Zikr-e-Qalbi (the remembrance of heart, the first lesson of Naqshbandi Sufi order).
 Syed Ata'ullah narrates that his heart immediately started doing this Zikr.
 From that time, Syed Bukhari was deeply devoted to the shaykh and is reported to have met him multiple times.